 Traumatic childhood experiences and behavioral problems

-Latest research about ACEs has found that adults living with childhood trauma have an increased risk of developing behavioral problems and cognitive impairment.
+The latest research about ACEs has found that adults living with childhood trauma have an increased risk of developing behavioral problems and cognitive impairment.
 A person living with unprocessed trauma may react impulsively and intensely to situations that people who haven’t experienced the same would remain calm in.

 Early childhood trauma in adults may translate into aggression and reckless behavior, such as heavy drinking, smoking, overeating, substance abuse, lack of interpersonal skills, and more.